Akash321go/Channelling-Hans-using-D3/README.md

 This is a visualisation created using D3 which replicates Hans Rosling's famous bubble graph visualisation.
 Hans Rosling is a data visualisation legend.
 His 2006 TED talk, The Best Stats You’ve Ever Seen, is one of the most viewed videos on the TED website (http://bit.ly/2doLzAY).
-Here is a link to the live visualisation. https://akash321go.github.io/Channelling-Hans-using-D3/
+Here is a link to my live visualisation. https://akash321go.github.io/Channelling-Hans-using-D3/

+Features of the Hans Rosling Visualisation:

 1. A bubble plot visualisation which represents the countries of the world
 2. Countries of the world described by GDP and Global Competitive Index mapped to x and y axis position.